kennysmithed/oels2026/assessment/oels_assignment_faq.md

 ### Have you got any examples we could look at?

 Yes!
-Here are 2 high-scoring assignments from a previous year's class, plus the marker notes, kindly provided with approval by their authors.
+Here are 2 high-scoring assignments from previous year's classes, plus the marker notes, kindly provided with approval by their authors.
 I have made redactions so you can't see the student names or other identifying information, which means I had to take out the URLs for their experiments (which include student numbers) - so I copied their code over to my jspsychlearning profile, URLs below.
 The marks they are at the end of the report.
 Note that these reports are longer than the word limit for the postgraduate assignment this year.
 - [Example 1 report](ProgrammingReportExample1.pdf).
 [Example 1 experiment](https://jspsychlearning.ppls.ed.ac.uk/~ksmith7/Assessment2Examples/Example1/Example1.html)
 - [Example 2 report](ProgrammingReportExample2.pdf).
 [Example 2 experiment](https://jspsychlearning.ppls.ed.ac.uk/~ksmith7/Assessment2Examples/Example2/Example2.html).